nus-cs1010-2021-s1/as03-skeleton/questions.md

 A-C  | C then A  | C then A
 B-C  | B then C  | C then B

-Write a program `triangle.c` that draws an isosceles triangle using ` ` (white space) and `#`.
-The program must read in a positive integer representing the height h of a triangle.
-The triangle must have exactly h rows.
-Each row must have exactly 2h-1 characters (including white spaces but excluding a new line).
-On each row, the sequence of "#" characters must be centralized, padded by white spaces on both sides.

 Out of the three pairs, the pair A-B and B-C are ordered differently in the two rankings, so that Kendall tau distance is 2.